 Thank you for writing.
 Reaching out can be intimidating, even online.
 You've taken the first step towards regaining your health by admitting that you have a problem and asking for help.
 First of all, it is important to get support from others throughout this process.
 The reality is that anorexia nervosa (whose symptoms you describe perfectly) is a very complex disorder, and it will take time, energy, and the help of multiple health care professionals to untangle the components that got you into this state.
 Whereas last year you may have been teetering on the brink, it is now safe to say that this year you've crossed the line.

 If talking out loud about your problems seems daunting, you can start by simply making a list of your symptoms (as you've done here) and telling them to a counselor or doctor.
 Your health care provider will be able help you move forward from there.
 Together you will be able to work out a plan of action — whether this leads you to an in-patient treatment program, an out-patient program, or group and/or individual counseling.
 You can make the decision based on both your personal needs and your insurance plan.
-If you are not a Columbia student, you can find resources and information from the National Eating Disorders Association website and their helpline at 1.800.931.2237.
+You can also find more resources and information from the National Eating Disorders Association website.

 Please talk to someone soon.
 You're worth it!Alice!